Isaiah 29 – The Cause and Cure of Spiritual Blindness

 b.
 Till Lebanon shall be turned into a fruitful field, and the fruitful field be esteemed as a forest: The land of Lebanon was known for its mighty forests, which would be brought low and turned into a fruitful field.
 On the other hand, the fruitful field would become as a forest.
 God would cut one down and raise another up.

 i.
-A “proverbial saying, expressing any great revolution of things; and, when respecting two subjects, and entire reciprocal change.”
+This was a “proverbial saying, expressing any great revolution of things; and, when respecting two subjects, and entire reciprocal change.”
 (Clarke)

 d.
-The humble also shall increase their joy in the LORD: Joy is the proper reward for the humble.
+The humble also shall increase their joy in the Lord: This joy is the proper reward for the humble.
 When we are humble – having an accurate estimation of ourselves, and a proper perspective of ourselves in relation to God and others – our lives are filled with the most joy.

 e.
-The terrible one is brought to nothing: The work of the LORD does not stop at restoring His corrected people.
+The terrible one is brought to nothing: The work of the Lord does not stop at restoring His corrected people.
 It extends to bringing justice upon the wicked.
-Singled out for judgment by the prophet are those who have no sense of proportion or justice: Who make a man an offender by a word… turn aside the just for a thing of naught.
+Singled out for judgment by the prophet are those who have no sense of proportion or justice: Who make a man an offender by a word…turn aside the just by empty words.